Centre for Rural Economy

 I have obtained funding from research foundations, government third sector and industry.
 All of my research carries significant social and economic impact.
 For example, my Joseph Rowntree Funded research on migration led to various policy and advisory roles including advising the Northern Ireland government on a proposed Racial Equality Strategy, addressing a NI Assembly Committee and speaking at a central government lunchtime seminar series.

-Current projects
+Previous projects

 Transnational Theory Building for Researching the Global Countryside: Perspectives from Taiwan and the UK, ESRC (2021-22).
-This project examines how 'transnational theory' can advance understanding of the global, national and regional dynamics that are reshaping rural societies and economies around the world.
+This project examined how 'transnational theory' can advance understanding of the global, national and regional dynamics that are reshaping rural societies and economies around the world.

 HAMLETS.
 Immigration and Sustainable Development in Micro Villages (Recer Caixa), led by Ricard Morén Alegret (Department of Geography, Universitat Autònoma de Barcelona).
-This project examines the contribution that (international and internal) immigrants make to the sustainable development of small rural municipalities in Catalonia.
+This project examined the contribution that (international and internal) immigrants make to the sustainable development of small rural municipalities in Catalonia.

 Evaluation of ‘Going for Growth’, Friends of the Earth (January 2016 – March 2017).
 This research examined the capacity of the Going for Growth strategy to contribute to food security.
-It reviewed the political and power dynamics behind the strategy and its impact on the environment in Northern Ireland and its potential to deliver food security.

 Supervision

 I am interested in supervising research students on migration to New Immigration Destinations, especially those with a focus on economic mobility; seasonal workers; inclusion and exclusion; social integration; transnational identities and educational mobility.
 The other broad theme that am keen to supervise is rural development including projects focused on changing rural communities and society; participation and governance; rural planning and economic development.
+I welcome international visiting PhD researchers from other institutions.

-I have supervised a number of PhDs to completion.
 Currently I am supervising the following students:

 Rebecca Jackson (FT) with Shildrick, NCL